pingcap/docs/tidb-cloud/tidb-cloud-import-local-files.md

     You can view the import progress on the **Import Task Detail** page.
 If there are warnings or failed tasks, you can check to view the details and solve them.

-9. After the import task is completed, you can click **Explore your data by Chat2Query** to query your imported data.
-For more information about how to use Chat2Query, see [Explore Your Data with AI-Powered Chat2Query](/tidb-cloud/explore-data-with-chat2query.md).
+9. After the import task is completed, you can click **Explore your data in SQL Editor** to query your imported data.
+For more information about how to use SQL Editor, see [Explore your data with AI-assisted SQL Editor](/tidb-cloud/explore-data-with-chat2query.md).

 10. On the **Import** page, you can click **View** in the **Action** column to check the import task detail.